-PHARMAC provides advice and support for other health sector agencies to improve the cost-effectiveness of health spending.
-This includes managing pharmaceutical spending in the community, providing advice to DHBs on a range of matters including pharmacy contracting and medicines distribution, and contributing to the development of a New Zealand Universal List of Medicines and the New Zealand Formulary, among other sector-wide initiatives including those that aim to reduce the administrative workload of clinicians.
+PHARMAC provides advice and support for other health sector agencies to improve the costeffectiveness of health spending.
+This includes managing pharmaceutical spending in the community, providing advice to DHBs on a range of matters including community pharmacy contracting services and medicines distribution, and contributing to the development of a New Zealand Universal List of Medicines and the New Zealand Formulary, among other sector-wide initiatives including those that aim to reduce the administrative workload of clinicians.
+We have worked closely with DHBs and their agents to support the development of sector procurement strategies at a national level, particularly where this intersects with our extended function to manage hospital medical devices.